Last updated – 1 April 2023

 Why does UniSuper collect your information?

-We collect your personal information to administer your account(s), ensure that you are eligible for insurance cover, provide you with UniSuper membership benefits, services and products, verify your identity, improve our products and services and for marketing purposes.
+We collect your personal information to administer your account(s), ensure that you are eligible for insurance cover, provide you with UniSuper membership benefits, services and products, verify your identity, fraud prevention, improve our products and services and for marketing purposes.

 Digital Choice Form